code-423n4/docs/roles/wardens/warden-auth.md

 Linking Wallets with MetaMask (works only with MetaMask)
 {% endembed %}

-### **But I really, really want to change my wallet!**
+### **Can I change my login method after I register?**

-If you like, you can register a new account using a new wallet, but it will require registering a separate username, and your leaderboard history will remain with your previous account.
+If you registered with your wallet, you can have the option to log in with either your wallet or your username and password.

+If you registered prior to October 5, 2022, you can set your password by going to your [account management page](https://code4rena.com/account) and clicking on the "reset password" button.
+This will send you an email with a password reset link.
+After you set your password, you can log in with your c4 username and password immediately.

+If you registered with only a password and not a wallet, you will only be able to log in with your username and password.

 ### **What if my wallet was hacked?**